1956 Steinway M — Restoration

 A close look at the freshly installed wippen assemblies.
 These are the intricate mechanical components responsible for translating each keystroke into precise hammer movement.
 New wippens restore the action’s sensitivity and responsiveness across every note.

 With the old strings removed and the interior thoroughly cleaned, the piano is ready to receive its new strings and tuning pins.
-The warm spruce soundboard and the Steinway & Sons New York inscription are revealed in their full glory.
+The warm spruce soundboard and cast iron plate are revealed in their full glory.

 The restringing process underway.
 New music wire being carefully installed string by string.
 This painstaking work requires precision and patience, as each string must be wound to exact specifications to ensure proper tension and tonal consistency across the entire instrument.